 In this digital age, when so much marketing is focused online, are trade shows still relevant?
 You have the potential to reach millions of customers over the internet so why be an exhibitor at a trade show?

 While trade shows are far from easy, they can be one of the most rewarding forms of marketing when approached with the right strategy.
-Trade show veterans will attest to the fact that the return on investment achieved from a successful event is difficult to match using other forms of outbound marketing.
+Veteran trade show exhibitors will attest to the fact that the return on investment achieved from a successful event is difficult to match using other forms of outbound marketing.

-So why should you be an exhibitor at a trade show?
+So why should you be a trade show exhibitor?
 Here are a few good reasons to exhibit at a trade show:

 Trade shows offer a unique opportunity to raise awareness of your brand.
-If you are just starting up, an industry specific event is the perfect place to launch your business.
-Even if you are an established company it is still a great opportunity to build on your brand and showcase your products.
+If you are just starting up, an industry-specific event is a perfect place to launch your business.
+Even if you are an established company being a trade show exhibitor is still a great opportunity to build on your brand and showcase your products.

 It is probably the only time you will be in a room full of your competitors with the same access to potential customers as the big players in your industry.